Jayden-Harris/deferred-computation-interpretation/README.md

    * Observation requests data from the system.
    * The system resolves one value consistent with the global information ledger and synchronization rules.
+   * Observers do not cause collapse; they merely align with results already resolved by the underlying architecture.

 3. **Randomness & Global Balance**

    * What appears as inherent randomness is the system’s *balancing algorithm*.
-   * Each local event must contribute to global statistical equilibrium (the Born rule).
+   * Local probabilities emerge from **contextual determinacy**: every event must contribute to global statistical equilibrium (the Born rule).
-   * Random selection ensures that, across many trials, outcome frequencies maintain the conservation of information and energy.
-   * Randomness is therefore not chaos, but the *mechanism of balance* in a distributed computation.
+   * Random selection is apparent, not intrinsic — it reflects the observer’s limited access to the full computational state.

 4. **Conditional Dependency Hypothesis**

    * Quantum events may depend on **conditional relationships** embedded within the larger computational structure.
-   * Each “collapse” could correspond to the evaluation of a conditional statement whose inputs are distributed across inaccessible regions of the global state.
+   * Each “collapse” corresponds to the evaluation of a conditional statement whose inputs may span inaccessible regions of the global state.
-   * To internal observers, lacking access to those dependencies, the outcome appears random.
-   * To the system itself, each resolution follows a consistent logic that ensures global coherence.
-   * What we call “quantum randomness” may thus reflect **contextual determinacy** — outcomes conditioned on other outcomes across the universe’s hidden informational graph.
+   * This explains why outcomes appear random locally while remaining globally coherent.

 5. **Schrödinger Evolution and Local Probabilities**

-   * The Schrödinger equation describes the evolution of a quantum state as a **local deferred representation** within the global system.
+   * Schrödinger evolution describes a quantum state as a **local deferred representation** evolving according to accessible information.
-   * Probabilities arise not from intrinsic randomness, but from the requirement that each local event fit into **global equilibrium**.
+   * Probabilities arise because local outcomes must fit into **global equilibrium**, not from intrinsic randomness.
-   * Apparent randomness reflects our limited perspective: local observations sample from possibilities constrained by global algorithms that enforce statistical balance.
-   * In this way, Schrödinger evolution provides a *probabilistic window* into the system, showing how small subsystems evolve in accordance with the global computational ledger.
+   * DCI is conceptual, but this mechanism is expected to reproduce the statistical predictions of standard quantum mechanics.

 6. **Deferred Commitment: When the Global State Resolves**

    * The global state commits to definite values **only when necessary**.
-   * “Necessity” is defined by interactions, dependencies, or observations that require a resolved outcome.
+   * Necessity arises from interactions, logical dependencies, or decoherence events that require a resolved outcome.
    * Until that point, states remain **deferred**, encoding multiple potentialities.
-   * Measurement does not cause collapse; it only synchronizes the observer with a result already resolved by the universe’s hidden computational architecture.
+   * Measurement is thus **synchronization**, not causation — the observer accesses the outcome without initiating it.
-   * This principle naturally explains classical stability: the universe only resolves what must exist coherently for global balance, conserving computational and informational resources.

 7. **Entropy as Computational Cost**

    * Rendering an outcome disperses phase information into the environment.
    * Entropy measures this cost: the informational overhead required to keep the universe coherent after an update.
-   * Every “collapse” increases entropy by spreading coherence into many microscopic configurations — the irreversible side-effect of definiteness.
+   * Every “collapse” increases entropy by spreading coherence into many microscopic configurations.
+   * This is an **informational, not necessarily thermodynamic, cost**.
-   * The Second Law of Thermodynamics and the Born rule thus reflect the same informational principle: the universe must stay balanced while expanding its descriptive detail.
+   * The Second Law of Thermodynamics and the Born rule can be viewed as emergent principles reflecting the need to maintain coherence while expanding descriptive detail.

 8. **Emergent Classicality**